Activists worry about potential abuse of face scans for ICE | New Country 923

 A law that Inslee signed earlier this year broadly prohibits local law enforcement agencies from asking about immigration status or place of birth unless directly connected to a criminal investigation.

-Associated Press writers Lindsay Whitehurst in Salt Lake City; Wilson Ring in Montpelier, Vermont; Rachel La Corte in Olympia, Washington; and Elliot Spagat in San Diego contributed to this report.
+Associated Press writers Lindsay Whitehurst in Salt Lake City; Wilson Ring in Montpelier, Vermont; Rachel La Corte in Olympia, Washington; Matthew O’Brien in Providence, Rhode Island; and Elliot Spagat in San Diego contributed to this report.